Pantagrueliste/blog/content/post/dashboard/index.md

 subtitle: How interactive data visualization can enhance archival research

 # Summary for listings and search engines
-summary: Dashboard web applications increase situational awareness in archive, improving researchers' productivity and accessibility
+summary: Dashboard web applications increase situational awareness in archive, improving its accessibility and researchers' productivity.

 # Link this post with a project
 projects: [Filippo Cavriana's Secret Correspondence, 1568—1589.]